arm61/pylj/docs/source/byof.md

         viewer.update(simulation)
 ```

-The particles start on a lattice, and three hundred steps let them go.
+The atoms start on a lattice, and three hundred steps let them go.

 ## A potential of your own